Table Of Contents

 Pennsylvania EV Charger Rebates

-Adams Electric Cooperative Inc.
+Adams Electric Cooperative EV Charger Rebate

 If you live in one of the five counties where the Adams Electric Cooperative operates, you can qualify for a $300 bill credit if you install a Level 2 charger in your home and connect it to a subpanel the utility can control remotely.

-Central Electric Coop Inc.
+Central Electric Coop EV Charger Rebate

-As a Central Electric Cooperative residential customer, you can earn a $100 rebate simply for installing an at-home Level 2 charger.
+As a Central Electric Cooperative residential customer, you can earn a $100 rebate for installing an at-home Level 2 charger.

 The Northwestern Rural ECA offers a similar program, allowing you to earn a $150 rebate for upgrading your home with a Level 2 charging station.